digice/iOS-App-Template/README.md

   - App/
   - Global/
   - View/
-  - If you copy Info.plist, you may need to remove the file from the "Copy Bundle Resources" section of your Build Phases
+  - If you copy Info.plist, you may need to remove the file from the "Copy Bundle Resources" section of your Build Phases.
+  - If you do not copy Info.plist, change the Main interface to App.storyboard in "Deployment" section of General

 _Make sure to select "Create Groups" and that "Copy items if needed" is checked_